15 June 2017

 If you’re shooting news and events singlehanded, you probably need an on-camera microphone.
 I use the directional Rode VideoMic Pro.

 You’ll get better results for presentations and interviews if you put a lavalier (tieclip) microphone on the presenter.
-I use the Rodelink wireless kit for this.
+I use the Rodelink wireless kit (review) for this.

 I use Sony 7506 studio headphones, which are popular with professionals.